Taylor Swift and Travis Kelce are engaged

 Kelce was a famous football player when they met — a star tight end for the Kansas City Chiefs and a Super Bowl champion — but Swift's unique level of fame catapulted him into a different orbit entirely.
 Their relationship was documented in countless shots of Swift celebrating at Chiefs games and fan videos of Kelce dancing along at Swift's Eras concert tour as it traveled the globe.

 It's unclear when and where the two, both 35, got engaged.
-Representatives for Swift and Kelce did not immediately respond to The Associated Press' request for comment on that detail, though Swift's publicist, Tree Paine, confirmed the engagement ring was an old mine brilliant-cut diamond from Kindred Lubeck.
-Scarcely over one hour later, Kelce was stretching for practice in Kansas City, Missouri.
+Representatives for Swift and Kelce did not immediately respond to The Associated Press' request for comment on that detail, though Swift publicist Tree Paine confirmed the engagement ring was an old mine brilliant-cut diamond from Kindred Lubeck.
+Scarcely over an hour later, Kelce was stretching for practice in Kansas City, Missouri.

 The Chiefs do not anticipate making Kelce available until next week in Brazil, where they open the season against the Chargers in Sao Paulo.